-For studying the spectroscopic features of superconducting hybrid nanostructures and analyze their transport properties it is convenient to use the Green's function approach \cite{Cuevas1996,Martin-Rodero2011,Sun2000}.
+For studying the spectroscopic features of superconducting hybrid nanostructures and analyze their transport properties it is convenient to use the Green function approach \cite{Cuevas1996,Martin-Rodero2011,Sun2000}.
 In particular, this formalism has been applied to the proximized 2QDs coupled to the normal electrodes \cite{Chevallier2011,Dong2017,Bulka2021,Bulka2022}.
-Here we focus on noninteracting particles, therefore we can solve exactly the equation of motion for the nonequilibrium (Keldysh) Green's functions.
+Here we focus on noninteracting particles, therefore we can solve exactly the equation of motion for the nonequilibrium (Keldysh) Green functions.